 What’s most peculiar about this particular revelation is that it comes at a time when businesses have also reported a struggle to drive corporate growth.
 Different environmental dynamics—including rising globalization, unpredictable market volatility, and the steady emergence of disruptive technology and competition—contribute to these sluggish growth rates.

 Examining these two seemingly conflicting—yet concurrent—trends, what can we learn about why organizations are foregoing cash investments in lieu of further accrual?
 There may be two reasons for this: organizations are hoarding cash out of fear of economic/market volatility or they simply lack the insights necessary to determine the best place to allocate resources for long-term growth.
-In either case, strategic planning and the right technology are the answer.
+In either case, strategic planning and the strategic planning software are the answer.

 Strategic planning for long-term business performance

 For financial planning and analysis (FP&A) groups, strategic planning is a key process that can help an organization achieve mid- to long-term financial and business objectives.
 In addition to developing a roadmap that can better steer business performance, the practice of strategic planning enables organizations to make better-informed decisions around the desired cost discipline and resource allocation needed to achieve its objectives.

 For treasurers, a cash surplus typically translates into an opportunity to invest money back into the business.
 This is typically achieved through operational costs or capital expenditures (capex), share buyback opportunities, mergers and acquisitions, or reconciling debt obligations.
 And while treasurers are not often making the final call to deploy the cash (that decision is largely left up to the company’s CEO or CFO), they do shepherd the process by managing balance sheets and cash flow forecasting metrics and maintaining optimal levels of liquidity, debt to equity, and cash flow.